Locations:

 “Even medical experts don’t rely on symptoms to discriminate between causes of viral illnesses like COVID-19 and the flu,” says microbiologist and pathologist Daniel Rhoads, MD.
 That’s because COVID-19 and the flu cause similar, overlapping symptoms.
 Plus, other respiratory viruses can also cause flu-like symptoms.

 So, what are you to do when you’re feeling sick and you’re not sure what’s behind your illness?
-Now, a newly approved, over-the-counter (OTC) combination test for COVID-19 and flu is making it easier to figure out what ails you — all from the comfort of home.
+Now, a newly authorized, over-the-counter (OTC) combination test for COVID-19 and flu is making it easier to figure out what ails you — all from the comfort of home.

 What is the at-home COVID-19 and flu test?